 Soras flick their tail as they walk slowly along the muddy edges of wetlands pecking at the surface for seeds, but they can also run with lightning speed and disappear from view in a flash.
 They often stay hidden in dense vegetation, but forage in the open and swim across open water on occasion.
 Soras tend toward secrecy, but they aggressively defend their territories from other Soras.
 Their threat display includes neck stretching, bowing, and tail and wing spreading.
 If displaying fails to warn off an intruder, the territory owner gives chase.
 Males and females form monogamous bonds during the breeding season.
 Pairs court each other with a 15–30-minute stare-down followed by preening.Back to top

 Soras are common and the most abundant rail species in North America.
-Their population was stable between 1966 and 2015, according to the North American Breeding Bird Survey.
-Partners in Flight rates Sora a 9 out of 20 on the Continental Concern Score, which means it is not on the Partners in Flight Watch List.
+Their population was stable between 1966 and 2019, according to the North American Breeding Bird Survey.
+Partners in Flight rates Sora 9 out of 20 on the Continental Concern Score, indicating a species of low conservation concern.
 Although Sora populations are stable, they rely on wetland habitat that is dwindling due to urban and agricultural development.
 Soras migrate at night and frequently collide with lighted towers during migration, which could potentially affect the population.
-Sora hunting is legal in 31 states and in Manitoba and Ontario, Canada, but the popularity of hunting Sora has declined in recent years and it is unclear if hunting has any significant impacts.Back to top
+Sora hunting is legal in 31 states and in Manitoba and Ontario, Canada, but the popularity of hunting Sora has declined in recent years, and it is unclear if hunting has any significant impacts.Back to top